shivannis/xandr-docs-public/xandr-docs/articles/monetize/buyer-auction-service-charge-mechanics.md

 In this case, the BASC is charged separately from Media Cost.
 Note that these fees will NOT affect or be deducted from Media Cost budgets.
-As a result, the total amount Xandr will invoice for at the end of a campaign (or line item) will exceed the media budget by the BASC.
+As a result, the total amount Microsoft Advertising will invoice for at the end of a campaign (or line item) will exceed the media budget by the BASC.